 Surviving spouse's pension

-A person is eligible for a surviving spouse's pension if:
+A person is eligible for a surviving spouse's pension under the Québec Pension Plan if:

-- the Régie recognizes him or her as the surviving spouse of the deceased contributor
+- we recognize him or her as the surviving spouse of the deceased contributor

 - the deceased contributed sufficiently to the Québec Pension Plan.